earthwallet/wallet/README.md

 ## 🎉 Now in Beta with over 20,000 users!

 We are still in Beta, so please remember to backup your keys and don't store large amounts as there may be breaking changes or bugs discovered during future audits and bug bounties.
-Early beta testers and community may receive exclusive NFT and token drops so [join our Community Chat](https://t.me/earthwallet), or if you are looking for a full time role please [apply to Earth Association](https://discord.gg/aemgEpMye3)!
+Early beta testers and community may receive exclusive NFT and token drops so [join our Community Chat](https://t.me/earthwallet), or if you are looking for a full time role please [join the Earth DAO](https://discord.gg/aemgEpMye3) and let us know!

 :white_check_mark: Self Custody (your keys, your crypto) <br/>
 :white_check_mark: 100% Open Source <br/>